by Chris Holbrook, MBA, PMP, SCPM, CSM, Practice Director

 - This meeting doesn’t involve risks and issues.
 Note: Parking lot if you need to.
 Human psychology states that people like to see things so they know they were not forgotten.

-- We don’t care about chronology of events.
+- We don’t care about the chronology of events.
 Note: Don’t worry about what comes first, second and third.
 We’ll worry about that later.)

 - We don’t care about task durations or task ownerships.
 Note: Don’t get bogged down with this yet!
 Frequently you have to remind the team about the ground rules and if necessary, remind them that duration and ownership is VERY important, just not right now.